mirrorkeydev/PythonScripts/README.md

 ## Explanations of the various subprojects
 ### Appstract (Icon Pack)
 Building an icon pack requires processing and formatting a lot of data.
 Below are scripts I've written in order to automate processing this data.
-Each directory holds both the script and input(when possible) and output files.
+Each directory holds both the script and input and output files (when possible).
 #### - colorsensor
 This directory holds a script that analyzes the dominant color of icons I designed held in a local directory, and then generates an xml-style text file grouping the icons by color.
 #### - componentinfoscript